nwutils/nwjs-shell-builder/README.md

 ## NWJS packaging script

 - install if not present zip, unzip, tar, git, NSIS
-- rename `config.json.sample` to `config.json` and adjust correct paths or generate with `./pack.sh init`
+- rename `config.json.sample` to `config.json` and adjust correct paths or generate with `./pack.sh init` or specify location of the `config.json` by adding `--config=/path/to/config.json`

 ### Usage: